 \subsection{Baselines for comparison}

-To test our proposed deep learning framework, we compare our model against several baselines as described below.
-For all the baselines, we use the validation dataset to configure the hyper-parameters.
+To test our proposed deep learning framework, we compare our model against state-of-art baselines, as described below.
+For all the baselines, we use the validation data set to configure the hyper-parameters.

-\myparab{Random Forest (RF).} We use the Random Forest~\cite{ho1995random} regression, where the number of trees is 200.
-The input is given by the concatenation of the daily vectors (the news vector, the technical vector, and the corresponding stock initial embedding) from the previous 5 days.

-\myparab{Ridge Regression (RR).} We use ridge regression~\cite{twomey1963numerical} with the same input above as for the Random Forest.
-We scanned different regularization strength parameters, ranging from 1e-5 to 10, and report the best one on the validation set.

-\myparab{News-BiLSTM (News).} We use the bi-directional LSTM with the same setup as ours, but remove the \textsc{Stock2vec} and technical module and use the historical news vectors to exam the prediction power by from news.
-This is to compare our method with news based studies.

-\myparab{Technical-BiLSTM (Tech)} We use a bi-directional LSTM on technical factors without the graph embedding and the news input.
-This is to compare our method with the technique that makes forecast by historical time-series technical factors.

-\myparab{Technical + news (Tech + news)} We use the same setup from our model but remove the \textsc{Stock2vec} module to examine whether our \textsc{Stock2vec} capture additional signal to boost the performance.

-\myparab{Graph + Technical (Graph + Tech)} We use a bi-directional LSTM on both the \textsc{Stock2vec} and technical factors without the input from the news embedding.

-\myparab{Graph + news} We use a bi-directional LSTM on both the \textsc{Stock2vec} and the news embedding without the input from the technical factors. \bgroup